EARLY DETECTION MATTERS

 “A woman’s postal code should not determine whether breast cancer is found early”

-About half of all Canadian women don’t know if they have dense breasts because they haven’t been told!
+Most Canadian women don’t know if they have dense breasts because they haven’t been told!

 Province by province, Dense Breasts Canada is advocating for density notification.